 Membership opportunities allow families to receive unlimited admission to both the San Diego Zoo and the San Diego Zoo Safari Park.
 In addition, members receive shopping and dining discounts, invitations to members-only events, and more.
 Check the website for details; some restrictions apply with certain prices only available to families residing in certain zip codes.

-Families will find many dining options throughout the Zoo.
-Different eateries are scattered throughout the Zoo, so it may be a good idea to look at the menus beforehand (all available online) to get a sense of what your family would like to eat and then make sure you’re in that area of the Zoo at meal time.
-Menus range from hamburgers and chicken fingers to wraps and salads to orange chicken and egg rolls, and much more.
+Keep in mind, that during the re-opening phase, restaurant options and hours may be limited.
+Generally, however, families will find many dining options scattered throughout the Zoo, so it may be a good idea to look at the options beforehand to get a sense of what your family would like to eat and then make sure you’re in that area of the Zoo at meal time.
+Menus range from casual (hamburgers, chicken fingers) to fresh California cuisine (wraps, salads), “Asian favorites” (orange chicken, egg rolls), and much more.

 Albert’s, defined as a “Restaurant in a Treehouse,” is located in Lost Forest and offers full-service dining while families sit outside overlooking a private waterfall.
 Albert’s menu includes beef and chicken entrees, seafood specialties, salads, and a children’s menu.
 (Albert’s also allows families to make online reservations).

-Legoland, in nearby Carlsbad, is also only about 35 miles away.
-Click here to read our Guide to Legoland California.
+LEGOLAND, in nearby Carlsbad, is also only about 35 miles away.
+Click here to read our Guide to LEGOLAND California.
+Currently, LEGOLAND remains closed.

 MOMSLA IS YOUR SOURCE FOR THINGS TO DO IN LOS ANGELES WITH KIDS.